radial-color-picker/vue-color-picker/examples/webpack-simple/README.md

-# Vue Color Picker | Webpack Simple
+# Example - Webpack Simple

 This is a basic example of how to use `vue-color-picker`.
 It's scaffolded with `vue-cli` and [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template and loads the CSS with the default `css-loader`.